imallinson/feedback-forms/README.md

 # 6. Continuous Integration
 ## Docker
-Having all the microservices in containers makes the app more portable.
+Having all the microservices in [Docker](https://www.docker.com/) containers makes the app more portable.
 The containers being in a docker network allows the various microservices to communicate without being exposed to external access.

 ## Jenkins
-Jenkins pipelines have been used to automate building, testing and deploying all the microservices whenever changes are made to the master Git branch.
+[Jenkins](https://jenkins.io/) pipelines have been used to automate building, testing and deploying all the microservices whenever changes are made to the master Git branch.

 # 7. Repositories
 * [Front End](https://github.com/imallinson/feedback-forms-front)